 The need for provably-fair randomness in the crypto world

-As a result, VFR plays an important role in the transparency and fairness of decentralized applications as well as normal applications.
+As a result, VRF plays an important role in the transparency and fairness of decentralized applications as well as normal applications.
 Utilizations include such as:

 NFT/ game item creation with varied rarities

 Selecting the winner(s) for airdrop or whitelisting

 Selecting a representative sample concerning the mechanism of consensus

 Randomly assigning duties and resources

 VRF is widely trusted because, at its core, this solution solves the transparency problem by decentralizing the validation process of randomness generation.